 ii.
 “What an exquisite thought is suggested by the allusion to the eyes of the Lord running to and fro throughout the whole earth!
 At a glance He takes in our position; not a sorrow, trial, or temptation visits us without exciting his notice and loving sympathy.
 In all the whole wide earth there is not one spot so lonely, one heart so darkened, as to escape those eyes.”
 (Meyer)

-d.
-Therefore from now on you shall have wars: Because of Asa’s foolish trust in a pagan king and his rejection of God as their defender, he will bring more wars upon himself and the Kingdom of Judah.
+e.
+Therefore from now on you shall have wars: Because of Asa’s foolish trust in a pagan king and his rejection of God as their defender, he would bring more wars upon himself and the kingdom of Judah.

 i.
 “At one stroke Asa thereby sacrificed the results of his own piety (cf. on 2 Chronicles 15:18) and of God’s blessing (2 Chronicles 14:13-14); he induced a pagan ruler to an act of perfidy (2 Chronicles 16:3); precipitated a pattern of Syrian intervention into the affairs of Israel that would have disastrous results throughout the succeeding century (cf. 2 Kings 10:32-33; 12:17-18); and in the most serious deviation of all, he departed from the Lord by placing his primary trust in ‘the arm of flesh’ (Jeremiah 17:5).”
 (Payne)